• Skip to primary navigation

 Stored in an airtight container in the fridge, the sofritas will last up to 3-4 days.

-Yes, it freezes pretty well.
+This recipe freezes pretty well.
 Let it cool down completely after cooking, then transfer it into a freezer-safe container.
-You can store in the freezer for up to 4 weeks.
+You can store it in the freezer for up to 4 weeks.

 Related Recipes